yasathedog123/Sourcetrail-test/README.md

 Sourcetrail is a free and open-source cross-platform source explorer that helps you get productive on unfamiliar source code.
 It is:
 * free
 * working offline
-* operating on Windows, macOS and Linux
+* operating on Linux, Windows (and macOS)
 * supporting C, C++ and Java
 * offering an SDK ([SourcetrailDB](https://github.com/CoatiSoftware/SourcetrailDB)) to write custom language extensions

+# 🆕 Binary Releases

+Binary releases are available for [sponsors](https://github.com/sponsors/petermost).

 ## __Links__